American Brittney Griner moved to a penal colony in Russia

 MOSCOW (AP) — The jailed American basketball star Brittney Griner has been moved to a penal colony in Russia, her legal team said Wednesday.

-A Russian court rejected her appeal of her nine-year sentence for drug possession last month.
+A Russian court rejected the appeal of her nine-year sentence for drug possession last month.

 “Brittney was transferred from the detention center in Iksha on the 4th November.
 She is now on her way to a penal colony.
 We do not have any information on her exact current location or her final destination,” the statement from her legal team said.